Timber’s sustainability: Are we running out? What can be done?

 According to the WWF, UK businesses are ‘risking a timber resource crunch’ - and that in the future, the availability of timber is threatened.

-So, it’s true that there could be an impending timber supply shortage; what’s caused it, and what could exacerbate it?
+So, evidence suggests that there could be an impending timber shortage; what’s caused it, and what could exacerbate it?

 Our timber supplies are in danger of ‘running low’ because of irresponsibility in the supply chain of timber - which starts with forest management.